AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/cloud-docker.md

 Cloud Docker for Commerce is part of the Cloud Tools Suite.
 The Cloud Docker tool can be used for developing and testing your Adobe Commerce on-premises or cloud infrastructure project in a local, cloud-like environment.

 - [Cloud Docker package release notes](../release-notes/cloud-docker.md) for the latest package updates.
-- [Cloud Docker for Commerce guide](https://developer.adobe.com/commerce/cloud-tools/docker/) guide in the _Commerce Developer documentation_ site.
+- [Cloud Docker for Commerce](https://developer.adobe.com/commerce/cloud-tools/docker/) guide in the _Commerce Developer documentation_ site.

 ## Local development